 I feel so radiant inside and outside when I wash my skin with these natural grains.
 It feels good knowing that not only am I taking care of myself with natural ingredients, I’m also taking care of the Earth.

-I hope you have as much fun as I do playing with this recipe and I look forward to reading your experience in the comments below.
+I hope you have as much fun as I do playing with this recipe.
+Join our private Facebook group where we talk about natural remedies, womb health and so much more.
+I look forward to seeing you there.